 Kathleen Reynolds, Founder and Chief Executive Officer of Generations, was inspired and challenged by former SC State Senator Nell Smith to put an end to the generations of troubled children who were growing up in locked residential institutions.
 An increasing number of “system’s kids” were emerging; many of them troubled and abused teens who frequently disrupted foster placements and traditional group care.
 Most alarming was the terrible cycle of sexual abuse that was being repeated by these boys.
 Emotional, physical, and sexual abuse issues had to be addressed to stop this cycle.

-Established in April 1991, Generations' initial program served 12 troubled boys.
+Generations’ goal was to create a warm home-like setting in which to provide specialized services for these sexually abusive behavior problems.
+Committed to community safety, the Horizons High Management program was created in April 1991 with an increased staff to resident ratio and a positive-peer based milieu without fences, locks, or isolation rooms.
+This initial program served 12 troubled boys.
 After turning down 42 boys in the first year, Generations increased capacity to serve 20 boys by the end of 1992.
 In 1995, the Horizons program expanded again to add a step-down program for another 12 boys.

-Today, Generations has the total capacity to serve 46 boys and has provided services to over 800 boys since opening in 1991.
-Our staff continue to serve as a “surrogate family”, our residents are the “children”, and the entire program has become its own “community”.
-No matter what the event in the child’s life, we must be present and consistent if we expect our boys to progress and believe in change.
-Generations provides a unique environment that offers a true second chance and promotes lasting change.
+Today, after some restructuring of the Horizons Campus, Generations has the total capacity to serve 76 children in three nationally accredited programs.
+Over 800 boys have been placed and received services that transformed their lives.
+Recent outcomes continue to show a 98% success rate, and due, in part to how our staff serves as a “surrogate family”, our residents as the “children”, and the entire program its own “community”.
+No matter what the event in the child’s life, we must be present and consistent if we expect our boys to believe in change and progress successfully.
+Generations provides that unique environment offering a true second chance while promoting lasting change for “no more victims.”

 Boys transformed by our program